The Furniture Craft Plans

 Another tip: Only keep out items that you use daily.
-Everything else should be put in designated areas so they’re quickly retrievable when needed.
+It would help to put everything else in designated areas so they’re quickly retrievable when needed.

 - Keep a well-lit shop

 Pay special attention to lighting.
-You should have consistent and ample illumination on all work areas so you can work from any angle without casting shadows.
-This ensures safety and productivity.
+It would be best if you had consistent and ample illumination on all work areas to work from any angle without casting shadows, which ensures safety and productivity.